waku-org/bounties/.github/ISSUE_TEMPLATE/new-bounty.md

 <!-- Explain the guidelines, rules and other factors that help determine whether the bounty is complete -->

+- Must contain instructions on how to build and run the software.

 ### Resources

 <!--